mihailrc/odotWorkshops/kubernetes/README.md

 These are the problems that we will try to solve during this workshop.

-#### Goals
-In this workshop we are going to learn about the following:
-* Why do we need micro-services?
-  * problems they solve
-  * problems they create
-* Docker Containers
-  * how they relate to micro-services
-  * basics of Docker and Docker files
-* Container orchestration with Kubernetes
-  * why Kubernetes
-  * scaling micro-services independently
-  * zero downtime deployments

 ### Prerequisites
 To follow along in this workshop the following have to be installed
 * git